Lokathor/beryllium/README.md

 I attempt to make things as safe as is _reasonable_, without actually doing anything that would hurt the API design.

+There are [examples](/examples/) available if you want a sample of what things look like in practice.

 ## Building

 Obviously this uses SDL2.
 You need version 2.0.9 or later:

-* On Windows the necessary files are provided automatically, and you don't need to do any special setup at all.
+* On Windows the necessary files are provided automatically, and you don't need to do _any_ special setup at all.
 * On non-Windows you need to have installed SDL2 yourself ahead of time:
   * You'll need the `-fPIC` flag enabled in your SDL2 install!
 This is necessary because the build will static link to SDL2 by default.